tildetown/rodo/README.md

 ## Displaying your list

 Displaying your list will allow you to view items you have added to your list.
 You will notice numbers beside the items in your list.

-These numbers are for references when removing items.
-See the [Removing an Item from Your List](#removing-an-item-from-your-list) topic for more information.
+**Note**: These numbers are useful references for when you want to remove items from your list.
+For more information, see the [Removing an Item from Your List](#removing-an-item-from-your-list) topic.

 ### To display your list